Spreads/Spreads.BLAS/README.md

-MKL is free (as in beer, it's not OSS) for a long time, but it's redistribution is bulky (on Windows, NuGet compressed package is 173 MB and uncompressed binaries size is 481 MB) and downloads from Intel web site require stupid registration (and they do spam with marketing bullshit afterwards even if you uncheck the boxes).
+MKL is free (as in beer, it's not OSS) for a long time, but it's redistribution is bulky (on Windows, NuGet compressed package is 173 MB and uncompressed binaries size is 481 MB) and downloads from Intel web site require stupid registration (and they do spam with marketing bullshit afterwards even if you had unchecked the boxes and then unsubscribed after the first email).
 Also, MKL could be slower on AMD processors because Intel artificially de-optimizes MKL on non-Intel hardware even if it is capable of running the very optimized code.
 Therefore, usage of MKL is discouraged unless BLAS routines are the main bottleneck in your application.
 And in that case, MKL should be added as the very last step after profiling and confirming the bottleneck.

-## Low-level usage
+## Low-level native API

 The native bindings are generated using CppSharp and exposed directly (non-wrapped P/Invokes calls).